ilikecubesnstuff/orbit-tessellation/docs/about/algorithm.md

     !!! note "Co-rotation Tracks"
         Co-rotation resonance tracks are difficult to detect with this normalization routine.
-        See the lines near the bottom right of the image.

 === "Convex Hull in $R$ vs $z$"
     ![Phase space commensurability diagram with "Rz_convexhull" normalization routine](Rz_convexhull.png){ width=50% align=left }